paragnairdev/paragnairdev.github.io/README.md

 This repository has my blog content and is hosted on github pages.
 This uses Jekyll.

 ## Credits
-Build on top of [Zolan Jekyll template](http://jekyllthemes.org/themes/zolan/)
+Built on top of [Zolan Jekyll template](http://jekyllthemes.org/themes/zolan/)

 ### Copyright